open-telemetry/opentelemetry-php-contrib/src/Instrumentation/PDO/README.md

 ```

 ### SQL Commenter feature
-The [sqlcommenter](https://google.github.io/sqlcommenter/) feature can be enabled using configuration directive, currently it can be used with `postgresql` and `mysql` drivers.:
+The [sqlcommenter](https://google.github.io/sqlcommenter/) feature can be enabled using configuration directive, currently it can be used with `postgresql` and `mysql` drivers only.
 ```
 otel.instrumentation.pdo.sql_commenter = true
 ```